-Surgical removal of prostate cancer has long been, and remains, the gold standard treatment.
+Surgical removal of prostate cancer has long been and remains the gold standard treatment.

 It has advanced significantly over recent years with the addition of the DaVinci robot and now >90% of prostate surgery in this country is done with this technique.
-"Robotic" surgery is a total misnomer though, as the machine done nothing by itself; every movement is controlled by the skilled surgeon behind the controls.
-This means that the malignant tissue can be removed with a higher proficiency than non-robotic surgical methods.
+"Robotic" surgery is a total misnomer though, as the machine did nothing by itself; every movement is controlled by the skilled surgeon behind the controls.
+This means that the malignant tissue can be removed with higher proficiency than non-robotic surgical methods.
 There are many differences between surgeons, so please remember these generalizations stated here apply to my surgical techniques.

 Surgery is done in the hospital and usually requires six small incisions, most of them smaller than your fingernail.
 You typically stay one night in the hospital.
 Once the prostate is removed during surgery, your surgeon will sew the urethra and bladder back together, for this reason, you will need a catheter for at least a few days after surgery.